 With reference to Financial Services Authority Regulation No.33/POJK.04/2014 dated December 8, 2014 concerning the Board of Directors and Board of Commissioners of Public Listed Companies, the Company has drawn up a Code of Conduct that applies to all members of the Board of Directors and Board of Commissioners as well as all the employees of the Company.

-All employees of the Company are expected to uphold the Company’s code of conduct in order to:
+The Company expects that all employees uphold the Company’s established code of conduct to:

-Avoid giving or receiving gifts to or from another party;
+Avoid giving or receiving gifts to or from other parties;

-Avoid activities that may create a conflict of interest with one’s position and work;
+Avoid activities that may create a conflict of interest with the position and the person’s job;

-The Code of Conduct represents the Company’s rules and must be upheld by all employees, without exception.
-The Company is committed to practicing the good corporate governance principles of transparency, accountability, responsibility, independence and fairness, and to upholding equal rights for all stakeholders.
-These values are reflected in the Code of Conduct, which serves as a guide for the Management Team, the Board of Directors, Board of Commissioners and all employees in performing their day-to-day duties and responsibilities and in their interactions with other employees, shareholders, suppliers and local officials.
+Representing the Company’s stated regulations, the Code of Conduct shall be upheld by all employees without exception.
+The principles of good corporate governance that reflect transparency, accountability, responsibility, independence and fairness, are practiced as part of the Company’s commitment.
+In addition, the Code of Conduct is designed to uphold the rights of all stakeholders equally.
+The Code of Conduct also contains the values that serve as a guide for the Management Team, Board of Directors, Board of Commissioners and all the employees in realising the tasks and responsibilities of daily life.
+This extends to interactions with employees, shareholders, suppliers and other local officials.

 Dissemination of the Code of Conduct

-The Company disseminates the Code of Conduct to all employees at the beginning of each year.
-Every employee is required to sign a statement that they have read and understood the contents of the Code of Conduct and accept sanctions if they breach the Code.
+The Company disseminates the Code of Conduct to all employees at the beginning of every year.
+Each employee is required to sign a statement that they have read and understood the contents of the Code of Conduct, and receive sanctions if they violate these guidelines.

-As an organization that upholds ethical business practices, the Company has established a corporate culture to guide the attitudes and actions of all employees as they perform their duties and responsibilities.
-In order for the application of the corporate culture to be effective, the Company makes effort to ensure that it is internalized by all employees, including management.
-The Company’s corporate culture is based on the following concepts:
+As an organisation, the Company has established a corporate culture that enforce ethical business practices.
+It is applied in order to provide guidance on the establishment and the actions of all employees as they carry out their duties and responsibilities.
+In an effort to ensure its application to be effective, the Company strives that it is deeply rooted in all employees, including management.

 The Company has adopted a comprehensive risk management system to safeguard the achievement of the Company’s strategic objectives and ensure the sustainability of the Company’s business.